jakintosh/coalescent-computer-protocol/README.md

 At its core, this protocol relies on two core concepts:
   1) immutable, content-addressable data via cryptographic hashes
   2) "code as data"
+  3)
+Essentially: we use the determinism of this protocol to use each node's filesystem as a single universal instance of 256-bit content addressable RAM.
+To the "virtual machine" (which only exists conceptually), there is no name/location addressable storage, only a single distributed instance of RAM with 10^77 addresses.
+The protocol is network agnostic; it doesn't care how (or if) you network with other nodes.
+In practice, you can resolve address lookups using only data local to the node, over local network, over internet via p2p or client-server model, or even through blockchain (though security, validation, and permissions can be handled in far more efficient ways with this protocol, rendering most benefits of blockchain obsolete).
+On the Single Computer, all data is content addressable, and all code is data.

 The compoents of the protocol are:
   1) Data **schema**: structure of data and primitive types of fields; defined using a deterministic binary format